ajelenak/ndl/docs/_docs/syntax.md

 ## Scope

 This document specifies the syntax of the Ndarray Data Language.
-The language provides a text format that enables the lowest common interoperability of content information between multidimensional array data (ndarray, datacube) files in many storage formats.
-However, the language is not intended to serve as another storage format itself and its use should be limited to creation or exchange of file content information.
+The language provides a text format for describing the content of multidimensional array data (ndarray, data cube) files in many storage formats.
+However, the language is not intended to serve as another storage format so is best suited for creation and exchange of file content information.

 ## Syntax

 Ndarray Data Language is based on the data serialization language [YAML](http://yaml.org) (_YAML Ain’t Markup Language_).
-YAML was chosen because it is mature, easy to understand and generate by humans yet portable between programming languages, with sufficient flexibility to represent ndarray data file content information.
+YAML was chosen because it is mature, readable, easy to generate by humans yet portable between programming languages, with sufficient flexibility to represent ndarray file content information.
 The Ndarray Data Language's syntax is not tied to a specific YAML version as it is not anticipated any future YAML version will introduce backward incompatible features.

-Ndarray Data Language describes file content using the following entities: File, Group, Ndarray, DimCoord, Attribute, Datatype and Shape.
+Ndarray Data Language describes file content using these seven entities: File, Group, Ndarray, DimCoord, Attribute, Datatype and Shape.
 Their explanation and YAML syntax are detailed below.

 ## File

-The File entity represents content information of one ndarray data file and is encoded as one YAML document.
-If saving this document to a file, its name should be the same as the data file with the new file extension: `yaml` (preferred) or `yml`.
-For example, if the data file's name is `example.fmt`, the YAML document's file should be `example.yaml` or `example.yml`.
+The File entity represents content information of one ndarray file and is encoded as one YAML document.
+If saving this document to a file, its name should be the same as the ndarray file with a new file extension: `yaml` (preferred) or `yml`.
+For example, if a file's name is `example.fmt`, the YAML document's file should be `example.yaml` or `example.yml`.

 ## Datatype

-The Datatype entity declares type of data that is stored in every element of an ndarray and this information is the value of the `type` key.
-The currently supported data type categories and their Ndarray Data Language syntax are given below.
+The Datatype entity declares the type of data that other entities can hold and this information is available in the `type` key.
+The currently supported data type categories and their declaration syntax are in the following subsections.

 ### String